-Comment: One more common abridgement in regular use throughout the academic world.
-It is used to refer to another text, a source, or something else.
+This much used abridgement is often used throughout the academic world.
+It refer to another source, text, or something else to compare with.

-Comment: A mark of disagreement that could be used if your response you refer to, signals "to the contrary".
-It is a mark for pinpointing that you disagree or gainsay something or someone.
+A mark of disagreement that could be used if your response to something you refer to, signals "to the contrary".
+Thus, 'Cr' is a mark of disagreement; gainsaying something or someone.

 Clearly against statements, claims or tenets alluded to or referred to, as the case may be.

-Comment: For the fun of it.
-However, persons differ.
-What one person finds humorous, another does not, and that is a caveat.
+For the fun of it, but persons differ.
+What one person finds humorous, another does not.
+That is a caveat.

-'With' added to names and book titles signals that the phrase or paragraph in question is a lot influenced by some other or otherss.
-"With"may also be used for shuffled gist or when I twist and turn statements and phrases of others get twisted and turned, in the end to become something others did not say or write in a way like that.
-In such a case one either claims the changed phrases or segments are one's own, or suggest an influence somewhere, whatever that influence might be.
+'With' added to names and book titles signals that the phrase or paragraph in these pages is much influenced by some other or others.
+"With"may also be used for shuffled gist or when statements and phrases of others get twisted and turned, in the end to become something others did not mean.
+In such cases one may claim the changed phrases or segments as one's own, or suggest having one or several influences somewhere, whatever that or they might be.

-Like a new dress sown from other pieces
+Like a new dress sewn from gathered pieces

 A tailor or fashion-designer may produce a modest or fashionable dress from several pieces of cloth.
 Similarly with meanings, one-liners and other phrases or periods.
 There are skills that go into it, tastes and flair.